 Companies such as Path specialize in removing backgrounds from product photography.
 When you use a service, you pay for image editing as you need it, as you would with a freelancer.

-The difference: A company can accommodate more images at a time.
+The difference: A company has more resources.
+So a company like Path can accommodate more images at a time than an individual freelancer would.
 Plus, these companies usually have very quick turnaround times.
-At Path, we send your images back in as little as 6 hours.
+At Path, you can get your edits back in as little as six hours.
+And having been in business for almost 15 years, you can rest assured we’ll be here when you need us, through every stage of business growth.

 Photo-editing companies employ many skilled designers and production assistants, so there’s always someone on staff who can get your image right.
 And because these people have the same training as an in-house designer or freelancer, edited images are high quality and professional.